mortendahl/mortendahl.github.io/_posts/2017-06-24-secret-sharing-part2.md

 Specifically, we often represent a polynomial `f` of degree `D == L-1` by a list of `L` coefficients `a0, ..., aD` such that `f(x) = (a0) + (a1 * x) + (a2 * x^2) + ... + (aD * x^D)`.
 This representation is convenient for many things, including efficiently evaluating the polynomial at a given point using e.g. [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).

 However, every such polynomial may also be represented by a set of `L` point-value pairs `(p1, v1), ..., (pL, vL)` where `vi == f(pi)` and all the `pi` are distinct.
-Evaluating the polynomial at a given point is still possible, yet now requires a more involved *interpolation* procedure that is typically less efficient, at least unless some preprocessing is performed.
+Evaluating the polynomial at a given point is still possible, yet now requires a more involved *interpolation* procedure that may be less efficient.

-But the point-value representation also has the advantage that a degree `L-1` polynomial may be represented by *more than* `L` pairs.
-In this case there is some redundancy in the representation that we may for instance take advantage of in secret sharing (to reconstruct even if some shares are lost) and in coding theory (to decode correctly even if some errors occur during transmission).
+But the point-value representation also has several advantages, most importantly that every element intuitively contributes with the same amount of information, unlike the coefficient representation where, in the case of secret sharing, a few elements are the actual secrets; this property gives us the privacy guarantee we are after.
+Moreover, a degree `L-1` polynomial may also be represented by *more than* `L` pairs; in this case there is some redundancy in the representation that we may for instance take advantage of in secret sharing (to reconstruct even if some shares are lost) and in coding theory (to decode correctly even if some errors occur during transmission).

 The reason this works is that the result of interpolation on a point-value representation with `L` pairs is technically speaking defined with respect to the *least degree* polynomial `g` such that `g(pi) == vi` for all pairs in the set, which is [unique](https://en.wikipedia.org/wiki/Polynomial_interpolation#Uniqueness_of_the_interpolating_polynomial) and has at most degree `L-1`.
 This means that if two point-value representations are generated using the same polynomial `g` then interpolation on these will yield identical results, even when the two sets are of different sizes or use different points, since the least degree polynomial is the same.